 Do you have any competitors?
 If so, why is your product or service better or different than theirs?
 When you have an answer to some of these questions, then you can use this to inform the design of your booth.

 Incorporate this story into your graphics, messaging, brochures, design, and layout of your booth.

 Discover More Ways to Make Your Booth Stand Out at a Trade Show

-These are only a few things to make your booth stand out at a trade show, but you may also need help designing a booth.
+These are only a few things to make your booth stand out at a trade show, but you may also need help designing an affordable trade show display.

 If you need creative help or want to buy an already-designed trade booth, we’re here to help you out.